Want to increase your online marketing, focus & productivity? These programs and apps are our list of essentials for small business owners!

 If you read more than one blog, rather than trying to remember to go back to see if they have published something new, you can gather the RSS feeds from each blog into Feedly.

-This app saves me hours each week.
-I can read the headline and the first few sentences of each blog and then work out if I want to read the article in depth.
-Feedly is how I can stay across 300+ blogs and keep up with the latest trends and useful tips.
-It also plays nicely with Buffer.
+This app can save you hours each week.
+You can read the headline and the first few sentences of each blog and then work out if you want to read the article in depth.
+Feedly also plays nicely with Buffer.

 3. Keyword tools – Free/Paid | Web/Program

 Keywords are not dead in the world of content marketing.
 You still need to use the words that work in your content.
 Finding the right keywords is still a bit of an art form, and is getting trickier by the day as Google throttles access to keyword data.
-Some of the tools I use are Ubersuggest, sg.Serpstat.com and my trusty Market Samurai.
+Some of the tools we use are, Keywords Everywhere (Paid), Google Adwords (Free to set up) and my trusty Market Samurai (Paid).

 4. BuzzSumo – Free/Paid | Web